CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL_runai_setup/README.md

 Note: make a note that jupyter notebooks are harder to reproduce and do not fill well in a codebase.
 Use them to experiment with plots maybe, but then copy the code to a proper script that outputs the figure to a file.

+### Examples

+We provide examples of how to use the template in the `submit-examples` directory.
+We use `submit` commands and not YAML files to specify job configurations because the RunAI API for kubernetes resources is still in alpha phase.

 ### Troubleshooting